Fitness Travel: How to Train and Race Abroad in 2026

 Cultural Immersion Through Sport

 When you run with locals, you skip the tourist veneer entirely.
-I joined a Saturday morning group run in Addis Ababa and within an hour I had been invited to a coffee ceremony, learned the Amharic word for “pain,” and witnessed training intensity that made my usual tempo runs feel like warm-ups.
+Join a Saturday morning group run in Addis Ababa and within an hour you will have been invited to a coffee ceremony, learned the Amharic word for pain, and witnessed training intensity that makes a usual tempo run feel like a warm-up.
 Sport is a universal language, and training with local athletes gives you an authenticity of experience that no guided tour can match.

 Top Destination Races Worth Traveling For in 2026